 Equipment with batteries will need to be locked out when new batteries are required.

-Lithium batteries of not more than 6 volts & 100 mA (button type like those used in small blood glucose monitors) may be allowed inside the chamber after a through Risk Assessment.
+Sealed lithium batteries may be allowed inside the chamber after a through Risk Assessment.
 All batteries of any voltage need to have a Risk Assessment prior to use inside the hyperbaric environment.